Spectral multipliers III: Endpoint bounds, intertwining operators, and twisted Hardy spaces: Mihlin multipliers

-This condition simplifies the proof and is satisfied in some important cases where the multipliers have much more than minimum regularity, such as $m(\lambda)=\lambda^{i\sigma}$ used in complex interpolation, that of the multipliers appearing in the proof of the boundedness of the square function, and many others.
-Afterward we shall also present a proof assuming only (\ref{ch}).
+To begin with, instead of H\"{o}rmander's condition (\ref{ch}), assume that $m$ satisfies Mihlin's stronger condition (\ref{cm}).
+This condition simplifies the proof and is satisfied in some important cases where the multipliers have much more than minimum regularity: $m(\lambda)=\lambda^{i\sigma}$ used in complex interpolation, the multipliers appearing in the definition of Paley-Wiener projections or in the proof of the boundedness of the square function, and many others.
+Afterward we shall also present a proof assuming only H\"{o}rmander's condition (\ref{ch}).